spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 * S3 Bucket: S3 bucket name that must be pre-created on the object store.
 * Configuration: region={region-name},s3ForcePathStyle={true/false},s3Url={S3 URL}.
 S3 URL need not be provided for AWS S3.
 * Account Information - Details of the account which hosts the S3 bucket to be specified as Credentials or STS.
   * Credentials - Provide access key and secret key.
   * STS - Provide the ARN and External ID of the IAM role that has permission to perform all S3 operations.
 The STS role provided in the backup location should have a trust setup with the account used to launch the cluster itself and should have the permission to assume the role.
 * Spectro Cloud mandates the AWS S3 Permissions while users use the static role to provision worker nodes.

-    #### AWS S3 Permissions:
+#### AWS S3 Permissions

     ```json
     {